AYS News Digest 13/5/22: Frontex and Switzerland — After many reports and denouncing, it’s the whistleblowers who raise the concern with people

 The EAD survey was conducted in March 2022 on the occasion of the publications of Spiegel and Lighthouse Reports on the relaunches taking place in Greece and Croatia.

-Those investigating the report also note that it is interesting that the so-called independent authority asked the Directorate of Criminological Investigations of the Hellenic Police to analyse the audiovisual material provided by the journalists who published the research.
+Those investigating the report also note that it is interesting that the so-called independent authority asked the Directorate of Criminological Investigations of the Hellenic Police to the analysis of the audiovisual material provided by the journalists who published the research.

-Speaking on preserving the identity, privacy and rights of those we claim to be protecting, the Aegean Boat Report (ABR) posed a question regarding the UNCHR’s involvement when it comes to the relationship between the authorities and people who are counting on their support and protection:
+Speaking of preserving the identity, privacy and rights of those we claim to be protecting, the ABR posed a question regarding the UNCHR’s MO when it comes to the relation to the authorities and people who are counting on their support and protection:

 UNHCR has consistently and strongly criticised the Greek government and its uniformed officers for their barbaric, illegal, pushbacks against people who arrive in Greece.